HatfieldChair/HatfieldStandingOrders/StandingOrders.md

     4. Ratify by simple majority vote passed by a previous inquorate Ordinary General Meeting
     5. Pass motions, by two thirds majority vote, subject to ratification by a subsequent Ordinary General Meeting;
     6. Refer, by two thirds majority vote, any decision before it to a referendum
-  10. The JCR Secretary must make minutes of an Ordinary General meeting available to ordinary Members no later than seven days after the meeting.

 ## Extraordinary General Meeting

   1. The Extraordinary General Meeting carries the decision-making and policy-setting authority of the Ordinary General Meeting for the specific purposes for which it is called.
-  2. An Extraordinary General Meeting is quorate if 5% or 50 Ordinary Members of the JCR is present, whichever is lower, as determined by the JCR Chair by the number of votes cast.
-Motions passed at a quorate Extraordinary General Meeting are binding unless reversed by subsequent motion or referendum.
-Motions passed by an inquorate Extraordinary General Meeting are binding immediately as if passed by a quorate meeting, but must be reviewed and ratified at a subsequent Ordinary General Meeting.
+  2. Motions passed by an inquorate Extraordinary General Meeting are binding immediately as if passed by a quorate meeting.
+However these motions must be reviewed and ratified at a subsequent Ordinary General Meeting.
   3. The Senior Man may call an Emergency General Meeting:
     1. Where they have deemed it necessary;
     2. Where requested to by a majority vote of the Executive Committee;
     3. If they receive a petition signed by no less than fifty Ordinary Members setting out the business to be conducted at the meeting
   4. The Extraordinary General Meeting must take place no less than four, but no more than eight, days after the receipt of a request.
 If this timeframe is partially or wholly outside of an academic term, the Senior Man may, at their discretion and with regard to the nature of the request, choose to hold the meeting within the window or during the next academic term.
   5. The JCR Chair must give notice of an Extraordinary General Meeting to Members at least three days before the meeting via official online and social media platforms and printed publications in at least two public places in College, one of which should be likely to be visited by Livers-Out.
 If the deadline for advertising falls outside an academic term, printed publications should be posted as soon as is reasonably possible after term resumes.
-  6. The JCR Chair must publish the agenda for the Extraordinary General Meeting at least forty-eight hours before the meeting via official online and social media platforms and printed publications in at least two public places in College.
   7. Attendance of an Extraordinary General Meeting is limited to Members.
 All Members may speak at an Extraordinary General Meeting.
 Only Ordinary Members may vote for motions.
 The Executive Committee may allow any other individual to attend at its discretion.
-  8. An Extraordinary General Meeting will only be called to consider Emergency Motions proposed by the Senior Man or the Executive Committee, or by any Ordinary Member who has requested an Extraordinary General Meeting in accordance with Section 11(c).
+  8. An Extraordinary General Meeting will only be called to consider Emergency Motions proposed by the Senior Man or the Executive Committee, or by any Ordinary Member who has requested an Extraordinary General Meeting in accordance with Section 2.2.3.
 Motions should be presented to the JCR in accordance with the guidelines laid out in the JCR By-Laws.
-  9. The JCR Secretary must make minutes of an Extraordinary General Meeting available to Ordinary Members no later than seven days after the meeting.

 ## Annual General Meeting

   1. The Annual General Meeting will be held each year at the end of the seventh week inEpiphany term at a location within the College.
   2. There will be no quorum for the Annual General Meeting as no vote will be conducted.
-  3. The JCR Chair must give notice of the Annual General Meeting to Members at least ten days before the meeting via official online and social media platforms and printed publications in at least two public places in College, one of which should be likely to be visited by Livers-Out.
-  4. The JCR Chair must publish the agenda for the Annual General Meeting at least forty-eight hours before the meeting via official online and social media platforms and printed publications in at least two public places in College.
   5. Attendance of the Annual General Meeting is limited to Members.
-Members of the Middle Common Room may be present for the announcement of the new Communities Officer.
 The Executive Committee may allow any other individual to attend at its discretion.
   6. The Annual General Meeting will consist of:
     1. Executive Officers' End of Term of Office Reports
     2. Presentation of the JCR Accounts